Derek Lowe: Los Angeles Dodgers

-On January 11, 2005, Lowe finalized a $36 million, four-year contract with the Los Angeles Dodgers.
-Despite his signing with a new team, Lowe wore a Red Sox uniform, with his career-long number of 32, during the Red Sox World Series ring ceremony on April 11, 2005, after already making a start for the Dodgers.
+On January 11, 2005, Lowe signed a four-year, $36 million contract with the Los Angeles Dodgers.
+Despite his signing with a new team, Lowe wore a Red Sox uniform during the team's World Series ring ceremony on April 11, 2005, after already making a start for the Dodgers.

-On August 31, 2005, Lowe nearly pitched the second no-hitter of his career.
-After giving up a leadoff single to the Cubs' Jerry Hairston Jr., Lowe did not allow another Chicago hit, picking up a one-hit, two-walk, 7–0 complete game victory while facing only 29 batters.
+On August 31, Lowe pitched an unusual one-hitter.
+After giving up a leadoff single to the Cubs' Jerry Hairston Jr., Lowe did not allow another Chicago hit, picking up a one-hit, two-walk, 7–0 complete game victory while facing only 29 batters.Lowe tied for the most wins in the National League (NL) in 2006, with 16.

-For the 2008 season, after being the opening day starter for the Dodgers for the last three years, he was moved to the second starting position, behind Brad Penny.
-Lowe was chosen by manager Joe Torre to start Game 1 of the National League Championship series against the Philadelphia Phillies on October 9, 2008.
-Lowe opened the game with five scoreless innings.
+After being the opening day starter for the Dodgers for the last three years, in 2008 he was moved second in the rotation, behind Brad Penny.
+Manager Joe Torre chose Lowe to start Game 1 of the NL Championship Series against the Philadelphia Phillies on October 9.
+Lowe opened the game with five scoreless innings before allowing 3 runs in the sixth inning, taking the loss.

-Both times that the Dodgers acquired Greg Maddux midseason, Lowe performed visibly better afterwards.
-He indicated that Maddux helped him considerably, and Maddux was often seen sitting next to him in the dugout.
+Hall of Famer Greg Maddux was twice traded during a season in his 23-year career, both times to the Dodgers: first in 2006, then in his final season in 2008.
+Each time Maddux joined the Dodgers, Lowe performed better afterwards.
+Lowe indicated that Maddux helped him considerably; Maddux was often seen sitting next to him in the dugout, as Lowe was able to learn from the master hurler.

 Atlanta Braves

 Lowe agreed to a four-year, $60 million deal with the Atlanta Braves during the 2008–09 offseason.
-Manager Bobby Cox announced that Lowe would start both Opening Day and the Braves home opener for the 2009 season.
+He was named the team's Opening Day starter.
 Lowe beat the Phillies 4–1 on Opening Night, going 8 innings and giving up just 2 hits and 0 runs.

 In 2010, Lowe was one of only two active players, along with Liván Hernández, to have played 12 or more seasons without going on the disabled list.

-Despite having a mediocre season until August, Lowe was exceptional in September 2010, with a 5–0 record, a 1.77 ERA, 29 strikeouts while walking only three batters, which helped the Braves secure a playoff berth as the NL Wild Card, being one game ahead of the second place Padres at the end of the regular season.
-For this, Lowe was named National League Pitcher of the Month.
+Despite having a mediocre season until August, Lowe was exceptional in September 2010, with a 5–0 record, a 1.77 ERA, 29 strikeouts while walking only three batters, which helped the Braves secure a playoff berth as the NL Wild Card, one game ahead of the San Diego Padres at the end of the regular season.
+For this, Lowe was named NL Pitcher of the Month.
+Lowe lost Games 1 and 4 of the NL Division Series.

 On August 31, 2011, Lowe hit his first home run (in 425 at-bats) off John Lannan of the Washington Nationals.